Las Vegas Vehicular Manslaughter

 Defenses to this accusation are basically two-fold – a) you weren’t driving or the State cannot prove you were driving, and b) you weren’t driving in a negligent manner or the State cannot prove you were driving negligently.
 Remember, the State of Nevada bears the burden of proof on each element, so you do not need to prove that you weren’t driving or that you weren’t driving negligently, the State needs to prove that you WERE driving and driving negligently.

-Are you or a loved on charged with vehicular manslaughter?
+Are you or a loved one charged with vehicular manslaughter?
 Crafting a good defense is essential to a fair trial and outcome.
-Hire an experienced criminal defense attorney and call Mueller Hinds & Associates for a free consultation.
+Hire an experienced Nevada Criminal Defense Lawyers and call Hinds Injury Law Las Vegas for a free consultation.